kapseliboi/hybrixd/lib/README-modules.txt

 fee
 Syntax: a/$ASSET/fee
-Description: transactie fee (for etheruem this is more complicated (“gas”) dus worst case guestimate) , later this should be updated with tick
+Description: transaction fee (for etheruem this is more complicated (“gas”) so worst case guestimate) , later this should be updated with tick
 Input: ????
 TODO  (not constant, unclear which parameters could be used.)
 Output: Number